Foot fetishism: Individual and sociological factors

+Eastern subjects are significantly more likely to say that they have an interest in feet, which an Iranian research group attributed to the role of feet in Islam being a sensitive and "dirty" area, stigmas about sex in Islam, and the body covers that women must often wear in these countries being a great source of partialist fantasies that can develop, with over 76% of Iranian males reporting other object and body part fetishes other than feet as well, explaining the irregularity between psychodynamic factors observed in Western studies and the lack-thereof seen in the Iranian sample between studies in the West and in the East.
+The authors criticized the current literature available as having an overly Western focus and a psychiatric focus as a form of cultural bias in studies.

+Justin Lehmiller has commented that in his American surveys of sexuality, people who report "taboo" fetishes such as feet and others are more likely to be religious, to be socially conservative, and to have felt sexually repressed in some way during childhood, which he attributes to Western attitudes on sex, particularly conservative attitudes that these subjects would've heard the most of, often causing people under them to feel as if they need to "break out" and intentionally break norms and attitudes in society in private in order to express themselves, which he calls the "American id" of attitudes regarding sex.

 Imprinting

 Desmond Morris considered foot fetishism the result of mal-imprinting at an early age, the tactile pressure of a foot or shoe being important in this.
 Sigmund Freud's reading of foot fetishism also involved early imprinting, but he considered the smell of feet significant in this.

 Krafft-Ebing's imprinted memories

 Richard von Krafft-Ebing in his book Psychopathia Sexualis attributed the cause of fetishes like foot fetishes to be largely due to childhood events which "imprint" erotic memories related to the object via either accidental association or a mental correlation between the object and concomitant sexual activity.
 The initial "spark" is forgotten, while the sexual feeling is then transferred to adulthood.
 Krafft-Ebing claimed that hand and foot fetishism were largely correlated with other paraphilias in his other case studies, particularly sadism and masochism.